MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Inactive player will have no rank -> Ranking system won't work on inactive players
  - If there is a team of player create the team for him as well on the import of players file
  - [Exports players](https://www.loom.com/share/835208d304cf48ec9f951e42f198d10e) from __manager.leagueapps.com__ and import that into this program
- - ✅✅ *All players will be in the event.
-Moreover, any team can assign any player.
-Or director will assign players to a team*
+ - Assign players to a net will be drop down and move both event
  - Make player leave of or inavtive in the match day
  - Move team, or players to different event
  - ✅✅ League director can create captain